In January, free campus shuttle service began to bring passengers from parking lots and other sites near the margins of campus to the inner core.

 On July 31 Edward Ray became OSU’s 14th president.
 Ray came to OSU from Ohio State University, where he had been a faculty member and administrator for 33 years.
 Ray declined a formal investiture ceremony and asked that the $33,000 earmarked for that event instead go toward student financial aid.

-In September, construction began on a major expansion and renovation of the College of Veterinary Medicine’s facilities in Magruder Hall.
+In September, construction began on a major expansion and renovation of the College of Veterinary Medicine’s Magruder Hall.
 Much of the expansion was for the addition of a small animal hospital and clinic, which would allow the college for the first time to provide all of the necessary training for its students.
 The joint program with Washington State University, in which subsidy payments were made to WSU and students had received portions of their education out of state, was to be discontinued.